thenicoleduncan/accountabilibuddy/README.md

 # Accountabilibuddy
-* Accountabilibuddy is a web application designed to assist users in meeting their desired goals by breaking them down into milestones that can be easily achieved and tracked within the database.
+* Accountabilibuddy is a web application designed to assist users in meeting their desired goals by breaking them down into tasks that can be easily achieved and tracked within the database.

 # How To
 * Clone repository.